suite22/blog/_posts/2022-10-11-oregonian-charter-reform-response.md

 ---
 layout: post
-title: The Oregonian's Flawed Charter Reform Editorial
+title: Flaws in The Oregonian's Charter Reform Editorial
-image:
+image: /assets/oregonian-charter-reform/ballot-image.png
 ---

 The Oregonian's[^1] recent [editorial against the proposed charter reform](https://www.oregonlive.com/opinion/2022/10/editorial-endorsement-november-2022-vote-no-on-mega-measure-to-overhaul-portland-city-government.html) is riddled with enough issues I want to address them individually here.
 The editorial opens with a point most Portlander's agree with: the city is not functioning well.